-About the Hungry Little Minds and Manchester Art Gallery partnership:
+About the Hungry Little Minds in Manchester:

 The team are working with lots of partners such as health visitors, children’s centres, nurseries, parenting teams and food banks to reach as many families and children across Greater Manchester as possible.